rosen-bridge/scanner/.changeset/fast-starfishes-do.md

 '@rosen-bridge/scanner': major
 ---

-Update scanner to deligate the network connection creation to the user User can instantiate multiple network connectors and use a selection strategy via NetworkConnectorManager
+Update scanner to delegate the network connection creation to the user User can instantiate multiple network connectors and use a selection strategy via NetworkConnectorManager